• Baggage Claim Form (PDF)

 a) South Africa:

-• Bloemfontein / Cape Town / Durban / East London / OR Tambo International, Johannesburg / Pietermaritzburg / Polokwane / Port Elizabeth / Sishen / Upington / Mthatha / Nelspruit / Phalaborwa / Pretoria (Wonderboom).
+• Bloemfontein / Cape Town / Durban / East London / Hoedspruit / Johannesburg / Pietermaritzburg / Polokwane / Port Elizabeth / Sishen / Upington / Mthatha / Nelspruit / Phalaborwa.

-• Kimberley (Note a ZAR200 fee for loading and ZAR200 fee for offloading per hunting rifle and shotgun.
-No fee to be paid for service at CPT, only in Kimberley).
+• Kimberley (Note a ZAR200 handling fee for loading and ZAR200 fee for offloading per hunting rifle and shotgun.
+No handlng fee to be paid in Cape Town or Johannesburg, only in Kimberley).

 • Skukuza - Station Manager must be advised.